Expanding measures: Random walks and rigidity on homogeneous spaces: Introduction

 \subsection{Acknowledgments}

 The authors are thankful to Barak Weiss for encouraging discussions on an initial version of this article as well as for helpful bibliographical suggestions, and to Manfred Einsiedler for numerous useful remarks.
+R.\ S.\ is supported by National Key Research and Development Program of China 2021YFA1003204, NSFC 12161141014 and NSF Shanghai 22ZR1406200.
+C.\ S.\ is supported by SNF grant 182089 and SNF Ambizione 193481.